MedLabs/portfolio_os/README.md

 [ ] Add Projects to Files app
 [ ] Add Blog app
 [ ] Add Help App
+[ ] Make Panel auto Hideable when a window is maximized and slides up when cursor is near it.
+[ ] Fix windows focus when active

 ### SolidJs version: